randinst/anchor/README.md

-# Permanent Record Protocol (PRP)
+# Ledger Anchored Record Protocol

-A protocol for anchoring permanent, readable records to blockchains.
+A protocol for embedding immutable, readable data records to blockchains.

 ## What This Is

-PRP allows you to anchor structured data (transactions, credentials, statements, creative works) to any blockchain where full data can be stored on-chain and read by anyone.
+LARP allows for anchoring of structured data (transactions, credentials, statements, creative works) on-chain that can read be read by anyone.

 **Key principles:**
-- Full data on-chain (not just hashes)
+- Chain-agnostic format
-- Chain-agnostic format (currently EVM, expandable to BSV, Bitcoin, etc.)
+- Full data on-chain, not just hashes
-- Uses Schema.org vocabulary for interoperability
+- Use of Schema.org vocabulary for interoperability
-- No central infrastructure - pure protocol
+- No central infrastructure

 ## Quick Start